Exclusive Supermask Subnetwork Training for Continual Learning: Related Work

-\looseness=-1 \textbf{Architecture based methods} can be divided into two categories: (1) methods that add new modules over time \citep{sodhani2019toward,veniat2021efficient,douillard2021dytox}; and (2) methods that isolate the network's parameters for different tasks \citep{Fernando2017pathnet,mallya2018packnet,mallya2018piggyback}. \citet{rusu2016progressive} introduce a new network for each task that is connected to all the previous tasks resulting in super-linear growth in network size. \citet{schwarz2018progress} fix this issue by distilling the new network after each task into the original one.
-Recent prompt learning-based CL models for vision \citep{wang2022dualprompt,wang2022l2p} assume access to a pre-trained model to learn a set of prompts that can potentially be shared across tasks to perform CL this is orthogonal to our method that trains from scratch.
-Methods like \citet{Fernando2017pathnet} initialize a fixed-size model and reuse a subset of modules for each task by finding a path in the graph of neural network modules. \citet{mallya2018packnet} allocates parameters to specific tasks and then trains them in isolation which limits the number of tasks that can be learned.
+\textbf{Architecture based methods}can be divided into two categories: (1) methods that add new modules over time \citep{li2019learn,veniat2021efficient,douillard2021dytox}; and (2) methods that isolate the network's parameters for different tasks \citep{serra2018overcoming,Fernando2017pathnet,mallya2018packnet,Fernando2017pathnet}. \citet{rusu2016progressive} introduces a new network for each task while \citet{schwarz2018progress} distilled the new network after each task into the original one.
+Recent prompt learning-based CL models for vision \citep{wang2022dualprompt,wang2022l2p} assume access to a pre-trained model to learn a set of prompts that can potentially be shared across tasks to perform CL this is orthogonal to our method that trains from scratch. \citet{mallya2018packnet} allocates parameters to specific tasks and then trains them in isolation which limits the number of tasks that can be learned.
 In contrast, \citet{mallya2018piggyback} use a frozen pretrained model and learns a new mask for each task but a pretrained model is crucial for their method's good performance. \citet{supsup} removes the pretrained model dependence and learns a mask for each task over a fixed randomly initialized network. \method{} avoids the shortcomings of \citet{mallya2018packnet,mallya2018piggyback} and performs supermask subnetwork training to increase the representational capacity compared to \citep{supsup} while performing knowledge transfer and avoiding CF.